Top six Africa safari spots to spot big cats

 'This year, I’m booking a safari holiday'.

 That sounds straight-forward enough, doesn’t it?
-Well the initial decision is always the simplest bit.
+Well the initial decision is always the simplest bit and it's not always simple when you've never been on a safari before.

 With an intoxicating setting of staggering, dramatic landscapes roamed freely by the iconic Big Five, the grand plains of Africa have tempted travellers and wildlife-lovers alike for decades – all that is required is a desire to give in to the allure.